+6. Negotiate Terms

-To me, buying a car is either a chess match, or it’s a war.
-Next to buying a house, purchasing a new car is one of the most important investments you will make in life.
-In fact, you may be paying off this car for the next four, five, or six years.
+Think of buying a car as a chess match — a battle of wits.
+Remember, next to buying a house, purchasing a new car is one of the most important investments you will make in life.
+You may be paying off this car for the next four, five, or six years.

-Let the salespeople know up front that you’re not going to be taken for a ride.
+So let the salespeople know upfront that you won’t be taken for a ride.
 Do everything you can do to negotiate the car loan and knock the purchase price down.
-Start with a ridiculous number, and work backwards.
+Start with a ridiculous number and work backward.
 If the salesperson gives you an offer that includes a monthly payment of a certain amount based on a 60-month loan, tell them you want the same payment with a 48-month loan.

 Enter the dealership with confidence, stick to your guns, and don’t feel bad about walking away from any offers.
 It might also be helpful to practice your negotiation strategies and tactics to prepare.

 7. Look at Both New and Used Cars

 Buying a gently used car is regarded by many as the best way to save money when purchasing a vehicle.
-The logic here is that new cars depreciate considerably the moment they are taken home from the dealership.
+The logic is that new cars depreciate considerably the moment you take them home from the dealership.

 8. Buy Based on Purchase Price, Not on Monthly Payments

-Car dealers are notorious for offering a very attractive monthly payment to potential buyers.
+Car dealers are notorious for offering an enticing monthly payment to potential buyers.
 Do not be misled.
-If this “wonderful” payment is attached to a 72-month loan, then it’s really not that attractive at all.
+If this payment is attached to a 72-month loan, then it’s really not that attractive at all.

-Be sure to always negotiate based on the purchase price of the car, and not the monthly payment.
-Also make sure that you know the “full” purchase price of any car that you buy.
-There could be many extra, hidden costs factored into the price including various taxes, car preparation and delivery fees, and dealership costs that you won’t know about unless you ask.
+Always negotiate based on the purchase price of the car, and not the monthly payment.
+Also make sure you know the “full” purchase price of any car you buy.
+There could be many extra, hidden costs factored into the price, including various taxes, car preparation and delivery fees, and dealership costs you won’t know about unless you ask.